Athira-M-Chandran/Iris/README.md

 Decision tree is a type of supervised learning algorithm mostly used for classification problem.
-This algorithm split the data into two or more homogeneous sets based on the most significant attributes making the group as distinct as possible.<BR>
+This algorithm split the data into two or more homogeneous sets based on the most significant attributes making the group as distinct as possible.<br>
 In R, rpart is for modeling decision trees and rpart.plot package enables the plotting of a tree.
 To predict which factors such as sepal length, sepal width , petal length, petal width determine the species of iris flower.